A story-driven Chinese curriculum for self-directed learners.

 Leave Feedback

-Use the comments below to share your thoughts (you’ll need to make a github login, it helps me track your feedback).
-Or just send me an email if that is easier.
-Be as specific or general as you like — everything helps.
+Use the comments below to share your thoughts (you’ll need a GitHub login — it helps me track feedback).
+Or send me an email if that’s easier.

 謝謝!